-This guide is based on the Building a Certificate Authority in Windows Server 2019 guide series that I released in early 2020, as well as the Practical Guide to PKI with Windows Server book that I published in the fall of 2021.
+This guide is based on the Building a Certificate Authority in Windows Server 2019 guide series that I released in early 2020, as well as the Practical Guide to PKI with Windows Server - First Edition book that I published in the fall of 2021.

-- A 38-page guide to implementing a Two-Tier Certificate Authority using Windows Server 2019 and Active Directory Certificate Services.
+- A 42 page guide for implementing a Two-Tier Certificate Authority using Windows Server 2019 and Active Directory Certificate Services.

 - A guide for installing and configuring Active Directory Domain Services.

 - A guide for creating an offline Standalone/Root CA.

 - A guide for creating an online Enterprise/Subordinate CA.